 This test report was prepared by Derenzo Environmental Services based on field sampling data collected by Derenzo Environmental Services.
-Facility process data were collected and provided by Cummins employees or representatives (hired by University of Michigan).
-This test report has been reviewed by University of Michigan representatives and approved for submittal to the Michigan Department of Environmental Quality.
+Facility process data were collected and provided by Cummins employees or representatives.
+This test report has been reviewed by Pontiac WWTP representatives and approved for submittal to the Michigan Department of Environmental Quality.